thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 ## Objectives

-* Describe what JavaScript is.
+- Describe what JavaScript is.
-* Describe what ECMAScript is.
+- Describe what ECMAScript is.
-* Explain why JavaScript is important.
+- Explain why JavaScript is important.
-* Name all primitive data types in JavaScript.
+- Name all primitive data types in JavaScript.
-* Explain what a variable is.
+- Explain what a variable is.
-* Explain the difference between a value, an expression, and a statement.
-* Explain the difference between `=`, `==`, and `===` in JavaScript.
+- Explain the difference between `=`, `==`, and `===` in JavaScript.
-* Explain what type conversion is.
+- Explain what type conversion is.
-* Name all the "falsy" values in JavaScript.
+- Name all the "falsy" values in JavaScript.
+- Explain the difference between a value, an expression, and a statement.
+- Conditionals
-* Explain what a function is.
+- Explain what a function is.
-* Write a function that takes parameters.
+- Write a function that takes parameters.
-* Write a function that returns a value.
+- Write a function that returns a value.

 ## What's JavaScript?